carrot/restful-api-spec/README.md

 > https://github.com/carrot/carrot-api-client-base

-Carrot API Client Base is a scaffolding project built on top of axios that helps rapidly build promise based API clients that follow this spec.
+Carrot API Client Base is a scaffolding project built on top of rest.js that helps rapidly build promise based API clients that follow this spec.

 # License